fedi-e2ee/public-key-directory-specification/Specification.md

 However, if there is an enormous spike in traffic, Public Key Directories **MAY** tolerate as far back as 500,000, provided no two Protocol Messages from the same actor reuse the same "recent" Merkle root.

-For the first message in a PKD, the "recent" Merkle root **MUST** be set to a sequence of 32 `0x00` bytes.
+For the first message in a PKD, the "recent" Merkle root **MUST** be set to the encoding of a sequence of `0x00` bytes equal in length to the hash function being used.
+For SHA-256, this encodes to `pkd-mr-v1:AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA`.

 ### Algorithm Suite Versions